 Link fade margin

-It should be noted that, when error free switch between various formats is desired, the switching towards lower formats (downshift thresholds) should be activated well above the RSL threshold (typically BER=10-6 or higher); conversely, the switching towards higher formats (upshift thresholds) should be activated above the downshift ones (hysteresis is needed).
+It should be noted that, when error free switch (on the surviving higher priority traffic) between various formats is desired, the switching towards lower formats (downshift thresholds) should be activated well above the RSL threshold (typically BER=10-6 or higher); conversely, the switching towards higher formats (upshift thresholds) should be activated above the downshift ones (hysteresis is needed).
 If the whole set of available formats is desired, a minimum range of fade margin is needed for permitting their activation; Figure 3Aand Figure 3Bgraphically show the typical switching process for two examples of different Reference modes.
 These figures detail a switching process for all possible formats between 4QAM and 256QAM, but in practical implementations only some of them might be used.

 When applied to the same link with the same availability, the required fade margin is a constant and does not depend on the chosen Reference modes; in higher formats reference modes also the drop of output power for linearity and spectrum mask needs should be considered.
 This could be recovered through RTPC and/or antenna gain.

-Figure 3A and Figure 3Bshow the ideal principle; however, standing the limited difference in RSL between contiguous formats (~3 dB), in real implementation the upshift of one format might even exceed the downshift of the next higher format.
+Figure 3 and Figure 4 show the ideal principle; however, standing the limited difference in RSL between contiguous formats (~3 dB), in real implementation the upshift of one format might even exceed the downshift of the next higher format.

-In addition, when higher class Reference modes is chosen and lower classes modes are still used, the actual fade margin applicable to the whole capacity of the reference mode will be reduced and defined approximately by the mean RSL between the down and up shift thresholds of the reference modulation; see example in figure Figure 3B.
-This might be traded off with an “extra margin” in the link design and its coordination process (see section XXX).
+In addition, when higher class Reference modes is chosen and lower classes modes are still used, the actual fade margin applicable to the whole capacity of the reference mode will be reduced and defined approximately by the mean RSL between the down and up shift thresholds of the reference modulation; see example in figure Figure 4.
+This might be traded off with an “extra margin” in the link design and its coordination process (see section 6).